thriveweb/yellowcake/content/pages/componets.md

 ---
-template: AboutPage
+template: ComponentsPage
-slug: about
+slug: components
-title: About Page
+title: Components Page
 featuredImage: 'https://ucarecdn.com/df0dc650-6938-412f-aefb-2019d2349e13/'
-subtitle: This is the about page subtitle.
+subtitle: This is the components page subtitle.
 section1: >-
   ## This is a container component